-The 7-bit chip address for the LM36923 is (0x36).
-After the START condition the $I^2C$ master sends the 7-bit chip address followed by an eighth bit read or write (R/W).
+The 7-bit chip address for the LM36923 is 0x36 with ASEL connected to GND and 0x37 with ASEL connected to a logic high voltage.
+After the START condition the I^2C master sends the 7-bit chip address followed by an eighth bit read or write (R/W).
 R/W = 0 indicates a WRITE, and R/W = 1 indicates a READ.
 The second byte following the chip address selects the register address to which the data is written.
 The third byte contains the data for the selected register.